chrisaycock/chrisaycock/README.md

-I work for a proprietary trading firm in New York.
+I have worked in quantitative finance for many years.
 I'm also the creator of [Empirical](https://www.empirical-soft.com/), a language for time-series analysis.